BleuLlama/LlamaVampireDrive/README.md

 The commands available to the target may include:

-- ASCII "autotype" of content from mass storage to the target
+- ASCII "type" of content from a file to the target
-- ASCII "capture" of content from the target to the flash drive
+- ASCII "capture" of content from the target to a file
-- Binary file loading and saving
+- Binary file loading and saving/transfer
 - Sector based loading and saving for virtual disks
-- Realtime Clock (if equipped)
+- Realtime Clock set/get
-- Other GPIO functions, including target reset (if equipped)
+- Other GPIO functions, including target reset

 I'll go through these one by one to explain their function as well as how to 'make them happen'...

 ## Message Types Explained

-Autotype and Capture are used to send or receive exact text files from the mass storage from the target computer.
-Capture can also quietly capture content, where it will not also send it back to the terminal.
-These are used as a way to soft-patch BASIC to allow for loading and saving files, as well as for sending the BOOT.BAS file... by typing it in, for example
+Type and Capture are used to send or receive exact text files from the mass storage from the target computer.

+Load and Save are basically Type and Capture, but with extra stuff around them to make them more user friendly for pure BASIC programming.
+Load will also send "NEW" to the target, if the file to be loaded is readable.
+Save will do a capture, but skip over the "LIST" and "Ok" text echo/responses.

-Binary file loading and saving are good for accessing binary or text files that exist on the mass storage drive.
+Binary file loading and saving are good for accessing binary or text files that exist on the mass storage drive, and can be done quicker than with the delay added for BASIC load and save

 Sector based accesses are for OSes like CP/M which usually access the sectors of a disk directly.
 Rather than using compact flash